Stefafrontani/smalls-be/readme.md

 ## Running the server

-On the root of the project and after having started the virtual environment, run: *$py manage.py runserver*
+On the root of the project and after having started the virtual environment, run: *$py manage.py runserver* and visit *http://localhost:8000/posts/*